 The benefit is payable for qualifying disabilities after an elimination period of 180 days is satisfied.
 The benefit is payable as long as you remain disabled, under the terms of the certificate, up to age 67.

 1st year student – $1,000 monthly benefit; $1,500 monthly benefit effective 10/1/19

 2nd year student – $1,000 monthly benefit; $1,500 monthly benefit effective 10/1/19

 3rd year student – $1,500 monthly benefit; $2,000 monthly benefit effective 10/1/19

 4th year student – $1,500 monthly benefit; $2,000 monthly benefit effective 10/1/19

 Professional Liability Insurance

-Medical students will be automatically covered with professional liability insurance, required of all enrolled medical students, at the time of registration.
+VUSM students are automatically covered by professional liability insurance (which is required of all enrolled VUSM students) at the time of registration.
 The annual premium is payable in addition to tuition.
 Details of the policy are available at the University Risk Management Office, and students are encouraged to familiarize themselves with these details and with their responsibilities in this regard.

 Students are covered whether they are at the Vanderbilt-affiliated hospitals (Vanderbilt University Medical Center, Nashville Veterans Administration Hospital, St. Thomas Hospital, or Baptist Hospital) or elsewhere as a “visiting student”, providing that (1) the clerkship, rotation or other educational experience has prior approval from the School of Medicine as course work for credit, and (2) the activities within this experience are consonant with the student’s level of training and experience and are performed under the supervision of appropriate faculty and/or staff.

 Students needing proof of coverage should contact Risk and Insurance in Risk and Insurance Management.